- Addressing the cost of living

 In South Australia, ASES accreditation consists of seven steps.
 Interstate organisations should contact us for any specific jurisdictional requirements.

-- Step 4: Book an external assessment.
-Organisations must complete and return this form to book an External Assessment.
+Organisations must complete and return this form (PDF 597.8 KB) to book an External Assessment.
 We will provide you with a package including details of costs, support materials and a list of assessors to contact.